prakhar-saxena01/astro-modular/src/content/posts/edibility-an-inquiry.md

 ==That is also what a thought does.
 A new idea enters the mind, meets resistance, breaks down, integrates, and becomes part of the self.==

 To eat, to think, and to love, all are acts of digestion.
-And just as not all foods nourish, not all thoughts do—some poison slowly, some sustain for life.
+And just as not all foods nourish, not all thoughts do; some poison slowly, some sustain for life.
 The wise eater, like the wise thinker, chooses carefully, not out of fear, but reverence.
 ## Sprout and Rot
 Food exists in time.
 It sprouts, ripens and rots.